 Though gas boilers are here to stay, we will soon see an increase in the number of heating alternatives in homes.

 Industry professionals have proposed several alternatives to natural gas; heat pumps, solar, electric and even hydrogen.
-No one knows with absolute certainty if we will switch to one option or a combination of them all – although a combination seems more likely.
+No one knows with absolute certainty if we will switch to one option or a combination of them all – although a variety seems more likely.

 Mark Wilkins, Head of Training and External Affairs at Vaillant Group, represents one of the many manufacturers who believe the same: